Pitching FAQ

 No. All songs submitted need to be in mp3 format which is the standard format for pitching songs via the Internet.
 We do not accept mail-in CD’s, WMA files, or email attachments.
 Find more info in the DIY course "GEN 110 Preparing Your Audio for SongU.com."

-For pitching purposes, your demo tracks and vocals must be professional sounding quality, competitive with industry standards, whether from a home studio or outside studio.
-Simple, professional sounding guitar or piano vocals are permissible as well.
+It depends on what your "work tape" sounds like.
+For pitching purposes, your tracks and vocals must be professional sounding quality, competitive with industry standards, whether from a home studio or outside studio.
+Simple professional sounding guitar or piano vocals are permissible.

-Unlike coaching and feedback courses where lyric-only submissions are fine, for pitching purposes, all pitch submissions must be a complete song – music and lyrics.
-The only exception is the Special Event pitch opportunities which will specify if a lyric-only is allowed.
+As is standard in the music industry, for pitching purposes, all pitch submissions must be a complete song – music and lyrics.
+The only exception are Special Event pitch opportunities which will specify if a lyric-only is allowed.
+Of course, lyric-only submissions are fine for Song Evaluations and Song Feedback Courses.

-11. Can I pitch the same song to more than one opportunity at a time?
+11. Can I pitch a song to multiple listings?

 Yes.
 If you feel the song is well-suited for more than one opportunity, then feel free to pitch it to around and see what happens.
 If you receive multiple inquiries on the song, be sure to let all the parties know so they don’t get surprised down the road.
 At the point someone wants to work your song exclusively or you are offered an exclusive contract, you will usually want to stop pitching to other opportunities.